Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 ## Additional Resources:

-Refer to documentation and guides mentioned below.
+Here are a few documentation and guides to assist you in completing the challenge.
 - [GitHub Actions](https://docs.github.com/en/actions)
 - [Why CI/CD](https://resources.github.com/ci-cd/).
 - [Continuous Deployment with Github Actions: An Example](https://www.dolthub.com/blog/2020-11-23-continous-deployment-with-github-actions/).